FULL A vajda tornya (Dohnány) Budapest 2003 Airizer Massányi Frankó Balatoni

 Information on the Performance

-- Opera: A vajda tornya or The Tower of Voyda
+- Work Title: A vajda tornya or The Tower of Voyda

 - Composer: Dohnány Ern